luke67893/atlasDB/README.md

 ## Technology

-- Language: Django (Python, HTML, JS, CSS)
-- Database: MySQL
+- Python
-- Webserver: Apache (later)
+- Django

 ## Install Guide

-### Preinstall

-- Python (w/ pip)
-- Database (XAMPP, MySQL Server...)

 ### Install testing environment

-- `pip install Django==2.0.2`
-- Install a DB connector for Django (i.e. `pip install mysql-python`)
-- Clone this project (`git clone https://bitbucket.org/creyd/project_atlasdb` or in SourceTree)
+- Clone this project
-- Create superusers and users
-- Adjust database connector in `settings.py`
+- `pip install -r requirements.txt`
-- Open a console window in `/atlasDB/` and execute `python manage.py makemigrations` and `python manage.py migrate` to migrate data structure to the database
+- Open a console window and execute `python manage.py migrate`
-- Adjust help site in `templates/userinterface/help.html` and impressum under `templates/userinterface/impressum.html` and main site (welcome site) under `templates/userinterface/main.html`
-- Adjust bottom line watermark (YOUR COMPANY NAME) in `main_temlate.html`
-- Add your custom favicon in `/atlasDB/userinterface/static/userinterface`
 - To run the server type `python manage.py runserver`

 Have fun adjusting your own version

 --> **This is just for testing but should give you a proper overview**

-## Known issues
+## Known Issues

-- When installing an environment there are problems with the dependencies!
-Working on a fix.
+None at the moment.
 ~